brandonplank/rootme-documentation/README.md

 # rootme-documentaion
-Based off of Jake James rootme, but up to date for iOS 11 - 13.x
+Based off of Jake James rootme, but up to date for iOS 11 - 13.x(14 eta s0n)

 That being said, some documentation has changed!